Choosing Eggs – Which Carton of Eggs to Buy

 Like me, you probably like the idea of hens roaming green pastures where they can do their thing and come home to roost in a warm, comfy shelter.
 And, yes, you can find local farmers and buy eggs directly from them.
 It’s a great option, especially if you can visit the farm and get to know your farmer.

-But we know that feeding the world can’t rely on this approach alone.
+But we know our demand for eggs is much bigger than these farms can provide.
 That’s why we have commercial egg farmers to provide us with eggs.
-Concern for food safety and animal welfare has caused the industry to become more standardized with continual improvement and research into the most efficient, effective and animal friendly way to produce quality eggs.
+Our Canadian egg farmers and the industry care about their hens’ welfare and the safety of our food.
+They are constantly improving and researching the most efficient, effective and animal friendly way to produce quality eggs.

 Here are some of the different housing conditions hens are kept in.
 You’ll usually find these labels on the egg carton, if you don’t, then it’s likely that the eggs came from hens in a conventional housing system.